VMI Keydets: Conference affiliations

 When first announced, the return to the SoCon did not include the lacrosse team.
 However, on January 9, 2014, the A-Sun and SoCon announced a lacrosse partnership which divided sponsorship of the sport between the two leagues effective in 2014–15.
 Men's lacrosse sponsorship switched to the SoCon, while women's lacrosse sponsorship remained with the A-Sun.
 Accordingly, the men's lacrosse team also joined the SoCon on July 1, 2014.
 The rifle teams will join the SoCon when it adds the sport in the 2016–17 school year.

 Sports sponsored

-A member of the Southern Conference, VMI sponsors teams in eleven men's and seven women's NCAA sanctioned sports with the swimming and diving programs competing in the Coastal Collegiate Sports Association and water polo in the Metro Atlantic Athletic Conference.
+A member of the Southern Conference, VMI sponsors teams in eleven men's and seven women's NCAA sanctioned sports with the swimming and diving programs competing in the America East Conference and water polo in the Metro Atlantic Athletic Conference.